Dead to Me Season 2 Release Date | Action, cast, trailer - Mash Viral

-Dead To Me, a black comedy on Netflix known as “the darker version of Grace & Frankie”, has been a hit since the first season was released in May 2019.
+Dead To Me, a black comedy on Netflix dubbed “the darker version of Grace & Frankie,” has been a hit since the first season was released in May 2019.

 In the series, Christina Applegate and Linda Cardellini appear as two women who meet at a grief counseling seminar and quickly make friends.